 PSCE Short Volume

-Invesco S&P SmallCap Energy ETF (PSCE) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $76.2M, listed on NASDAQ, carrying a beta of 0.56 to the broader market.
-The Invesco S&P SmallCap Energy ETF (Fund) is based on the S&P SmallCap 600 Capped Energy Index (Index). public since 2010-04-07.
+Invesco S&P SmallCap Energy ETF (PSCE) operates in the Financial Services sector, specifically the Asset Management - Global industry, with a market capitalization near $75.6M, listed on NASDAQ, carrying a beta of 0.36 to the broader market.
+The Invesco S&P SmallCap Energy ETF (the Fund) aims to mirror the performance of the S&P SmallCap 600 Capped Energy Index. public since 2010-04-07.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.